-Yet it’s telling that no mega munis have opened in the U.S. since Chambers.
+Yet it’s telling that no mega munis have opened in the U.S. since Chambers Bay.
 For the past four years, a well-connected group in Chicago has been pushing for a Tiger Woods-led renovation of the Jackson Park and South Shore golf courses, but the funding hasn’t materialized.
 If this were 2005, the project would have gotten off the ground far more quickly.

 In the meantime, another trend in municipal golf has emerged.
-A handful of cities—Hobbs, New Mexico; Winter Park, Florida; Atlanta, Georgia—have upgraded their courses in smaller, less expensive, more creative ways.
-These facilities have no pretensions of hosting major championships.
-They just want average golfers to come and have fun.
+A handful of cities—Hobbs, New Mexico; Winter Park, Florida; Atlanta, Georgia—have upgraded their courses in smaller, less expensive, more imaginative ways.
+These facilities have no pretensions of hosting major championships; they just want average golfers to come and have fun.
 I call them “mini munis,” and I believe they are the actual future of government-owned golf.

 Header photo credit: Ben Peters @thegolfhawk